PAT (PATRICK) MACAULAY [he/him]

 Laura Bydlowska was born in Warsaw, Poland, and currently resides in Toronto.
 She obtained a Master’s in Museum Studies from the University of Toronto and a BA (Hons., specializing in Studio Art and Art History) from the University of Guelph.
 Laura became Open Studio’s Programming and Communications Manager in 2021, after serving as the Programming and Office Manager (2018), Office Manager (2014), and Administrative Assistant (2011).
 In her role, she is also responsible for Open Studio’s social media and website.
 Her art practice revolves around etching and pyrography [wood burning], and focuses on abstract geological compositions.
-In her spare time, Laura enjoys spinning records, video games, and spending time with her partner and cats.
+During her free time, Laura enjoys spinning records, video games, and spending time with her partner and cats.

 PUDY TONG [he/him]

 STUDIO & EDUCATION MANAGER

 Pudy Tong’s memories of his immigrant Canadian childhood are punctuated by the images of large stacks of Chinese newspapers landing on his family’s doorstep every two weeks, air-freighted in from Hong Kong to a small rural town in British Columbia.
 His print-based art practice draws on elements from journalism as the subject through which our experience of contemporary, media-saturated society is refracted, reinterpreted and reimagined.
 He received his BFA from the University of British Columbia Okanagan and an MFA from the Nova Scotia College of Art and Design University.
 In his spare time, he enjoys cooking and exploring the city’s various enclaves of regional cuisine.

 CURATOR & COLLECTIONS MANAGER